MicrosoftDocs/azure-docs-powershell/azps-7.3.2/Az.DataMigration/New-AzDataMigrationDatabaseInfo.md

 ## SYNOPSIS
 Creates the DatabaseInfo object for the Azure Database Migration Service, which specifies the database source for migration.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.datamigration/new-azdatamigrationdatabaseinfo) for up-to-date information.

 ## SYNTAX

 ```